ainsleys/derivadex-api-docs/source/includes/main.md

 1. Deposit funds via Ethereum via an Ethereum client
 2. Authenticate and connect to the websocket API
 3. Submit and cancel orders via `commands`
 4. Subscribe to market and account data feeds via `subscriptions`

-Additionally, you should familiarize yourself with [EIP 712 signatures](https://eips.ethereum.org/EIPS/eip-712), which is how you will sign `command` data prior to submission.
+Additionally, you should familiarize yourself with [EIP-712 signatures](https://eips.ethereum.org/EIPS/eip-712), which is how you will sign `command` data prior to submission.

 ## Making a deposit